bioinformatics-core-shared-training/Reverse_Summer_School_2025_R_Intro/README.md

 # Introduction to R for Biologists

-R training course for Reverse Summer School 2023
+R training course for Summer School 2025